Din Tai Fung, Parkway Parade

 Let’s check the rest of our food now – a picture paints a thousand words right?
 Shame you can’t eat a bloody picture though!

 So if you have kids, or in fact even if you don’t have kids, you will truly not get much better food than here.
 This review is about Din Tai Fung, Parkway Parade, but could be about any other Din Tai Fung location.
-They are all equally as good, the quality extends across location.
+They are all equally as good, the quality extends across locations.
 You must go here, you simply must.
-I guarantee smiley faces from all ages.
-The Semi-Naked Chef says so – ENJOY!!!
+I guarantee smiley faces of all ages – ENJOY!!!